buntine/Simply-Scheme-Exercises/README.md

 For the record, I recommend this particular book for anyone who:

-0) wants to (re)learn LISP and/or functional programming;
+  0) Wants to (re)learn LISP and/or functional programming
-1) finds SiCP difficult to digest (hint: read SS and then SiCP)
+  1) Finds SiCP difficult to digest (hint: read SS and then SiCP)
-2) is looking for a good introduction to programming
+  2) Is looking for a good introduction to programming

 The text is available for free in PDF format.
 It's distributed under the GNU General Public License.
 I place all of my solutions and original